matn7/CS-Notes/src/main/java/deployment/LINUX.md

 ### Searching File Content

-- grep is used to search data for certain text.
+- `grep` is used to search data for certain text.
-- grep returns lines that contain a piece of text (wildcards too).
+- `grep` returns lines that contain a piece of text (wildcards too).
-- The -c option will return the line count.
+- The `-c` option will return the line count.
-- The -i option will search in a case insensitive manner.
+- The `-i` option will search in a case insensitive manner.
-- The -v option will invert the search.
+- The ``-v` option will invert the search.
-- grep workd great with piped data.
+- `grep` works great with piped data.

 ```console
 cat hello.txt